5l1v3r1/pragmash/SPECIFICATION.md

 This means that a bareword can contain double or single quotes as long as it does not begin with one.

+A nested command cannot be empty.
+For instance, `()` is invalid.
+There must be at least one token within a pair of parentheses.

 # Concise variable syntax

 Whenever a bare string begins with a $, it is not treated as a bare string.
 Instead, the interpreter treats something like `$xyz` as `(get xyz)` \(that is, as a nested command\).
 In a standard pragmash environment, `get` accesses a variable.
 Thus, the $ makes it easier to access variables.